eldskald/creative-block/README.md

 bin/install-dependencies
 ```

-This will install [raylib](https://github.com/raysan5/raylib) and [SDL2](https://wiki.libsdl.org/SDL2/FrontPage) on this project so you can compile it.
+This will install [raylib](https://github.com/raysan5/raylib) on this project so you can compile it.
 You need [emsdk](https://emscripten.org/docs/getting_started/downloads.html) and its path on `.env` to compile it for web.
 If you don't have it, it will still work for the desktop versions.
 More info on the web version later.

 To erase dependencies and builds in case you want to redo everything, run: